What is Machine in Computer | How it works & Types

 • Mouse (for clicking)

-• Scanner (for scanning pictures)
+• Scanner (for scanning pictures or documents)

 Output Machines